global-vmware/vcd-network-routed-v2/README.md

-## VMware Cloud Director Data Center Group Routed Network
+## Data Center Group Routed Network Terraform Module
 This Terraform module creates a Data Center Group Routed Network in an existing VMware Cloud Director (VCD) Environment.
 This module is being used to provsion new Data Center Group Networks into the Rackspace SDDC Flex Data Center Regions.

 ## Inputs